-On April 12, 2021, the Staff of the SEC issued a statement regarding the accounting and reporting considerations for warrants issued by special purpose acquisition companies entitled "Staff Statement on Accounting and Reporting Considerations for Warrants Issued by Special Purpose Acquisition Companies ("SPACs") (such statement, the "SEC Statement").
-Following issuance of the SEC Statement, 890 concluded that it was not necessary to restate its previously issued audited financial statements as of and for the period ended December 31, 2020.
+On April 12, 2021, the Staff of the SEC issued the SEC Statement.
+Following issuance of the SEC Statement, 890 concluded that it was not necessary to restate its previously issued audited consolidated financial statements as of and for the period ended December 31, 2020.
 However, as part of such process, 890 identified a material weakness in its internal control over financial reporting.
 As the accounting acquirer in the Business Combination, we will have to address any unremediated material weakness in internal control over the financial reporting at 890, including this material weakness with respect to accounting for 890's warrants.

 Further, in accordance with SEC Staff guidance on redeemable equity instruments, ASC 480-10-S99, "Distinguishing Liabilities from Equity", and EITF Topic D-98, "Classification and Measurement of Redeemable Securities", redemption provisions not solely within the control of the issuing company require common stock subject to redemption to be classified outside of permanent equity and, according to recent SEC Staff communications with certain independent auditors, notwithstanding the presence of maximum redemption thresholds or charter provisions common in SPACs that provide a limitation on redemptions that would cause a SPAC's net tangible assets to be less than \$5,000,001.
 Although 890 did not specify a maximum redemption threshold, 890's charter provided that it would not redeem its public shares in an amount that would cause its net tangible assets to be less than \$5,000,001.
-In light of the SEC Staff communications with certain independent auditors, 890's management reevaluated the effectiveness of its disclosure controls and procedures as of June 30, 2021.
-Based upon that evaluation, 890 concluded that the misclassification of the Class A common stock was quantitatively material to individual line items within the balance sheet but was not material to its reported financial position and was qualitatively immaterial to its financial statements.
+In light of the SEC Staff communications with certain independent auditors, 890's management re-evaluated the effectiveness of its disclosure controls and procedures as of June 30, 2021.
+Based upon that evaluation, 890 concluded that the misclassification of its Class A common stock was quantitatively material to individual line items within the balance sheet but was not material to its reported financial position and was qualitatively immaterial to its condensed consolidated financial statements.
 890 further concluded that the misstatement was not indicative of a pervasive issue in its internal control, had no impact on 890's statement of cash flows, did not impact any other balance sheet line items other than total stockholders' equity and Class A common stock subject to redemption, and was not disclosed in any other Exchange Act filings other than the IPO Balance Sheet and Form 10-Qs for the periods ending March 31, 2021, and June 30, 2021.
-Based upon the foregoing, and due to the industry-wide issues and related insufficient risk assessment of the underlying accounting for certain instruments, 890 concluded that the misclassification of the Class A common stock represented a material weakness.
-See " - Prior to the Business Combination, 890 identified material weaknesses in its internal control over financial reporting as of January 14, 2021, March 31, 2021, June 30, 2021 and September 30, 2021.
-If our remediation measures are ineffective and we are unable to maintain an effective system of internal control over financial reporting, we may not be able to accurately report our financial results in a timely manner and we may be unable to maintain compliance with applicable stock exchange listing requirements, which may adversely affect investor confidence in us and materially and adversely affect our business and operating results."
+Based upon the foregoing, and due to the industry-wide issues and related insufficient risk assessment of the underlying accounting for certain instruments, 890 concluded that the misclassification of its Class A common stock represented a material weakness.